bloominstituteoftechnology/node-db2-project/README.md

 #### Write Middleware

-- Write the following middlewares inside `api/cars/cars-middleware.js`:
+X Write the following middlewares inside `api/cars/cars-middleware.js`:

   - `checkCarId` returns a status 404 with a `{ message: "car with id <car id> is not found" }` if the id in `req.params` does not exist in the database.